Pierre

 The Middle Corniche Road – Stock Photos from Pack-Shot – Shutterstock

-Possibly the world’s most famous scenic road, the Moyenne Corniche was built between 1910 and 1928 when aristocratic tourism on the French Riviera was already causing too much traffic on the Corniche Inférieure.
+Arguably one of the world’s most famous scenic roads, the Moyenne Corniche was built between 1910 and 1928 when aristocratic tourism on the French Riviera was already causing too much traffic on the Corniche Inférieure.

-The Moyenne Corniche is a very frequented road and was the preferred route from Nice to Italy before the construction of the A8 motorway.
+The Moyenne Corniche is a very frequented road and was the preferred route from Nice to Italy before the inauguration of the A8 motorway in 1968.

-The scenic driveway passes through the perched village of Èze, follows the border with Monaco at Beausoleil before descending to the Cap Martin peninsula.
+The scenic driveway passes through the perched village of Èze but does not pass through the Principality of Monaco, which it borders at the top.
+After Beausoleil, the Moyenne Corniche descends to the Cap Martin peninsula.

 The perched village of Eze - Stock Photos from LongJon - Shutterstock